 As you can see, there are a number of ways for landlords and property managers to integrate amenities into small apartments and buildings.
 Better yet, these apartment amenities won’t cost a fortune; they’ll add value to your property; and they’ll lure (and keep) residents who may otherwise have chosen a large apartment community.

 Liked this post?
-We bet you’ll like this one, too: 6 Small Apartment Amenities to Attract New Renters
+We bet you’ll like this one, too: 5 Underrated Rental Amenities You Should Be Promoting

 Next, be sure to subscribe to the Buildium blog to stay up-to-date on industry news and the issues you care about.
 Click here to sign up now!